Vampire/teamcity-ssh-tunnel/README.md

 The plugin needs the "SSH Keys Manager" plugin - which is shipped with TeamCity - to be available and enabled.

 Additionally, on the build agent the `ssh` client tool needs to be installed.
 It can be available on the path.
 If it is not, some common places in the filesystem are searched for the executable.
-If it is not found, as last option, the whole filesystem is searched for an executable called `ssh`, which is tested for being an `ssh` client executable.
-If the `ssh` client is available but is not found, a different than the automatically found one should be used, or the filesystem scan should not be done, it can be configured on the build agent as a build agent property in `conf/buildAgent.properties`, as a system property, both with the name `ssh.executable`, or as environment variable with name `SSH_EXECUTABLE` in that order.
+If the `ssh` client is available but is not found or a different than the automatically found one should be used, it can be configured on the build agent as a build agent property in `conf/buildAgent.properties`, as a system property, both with the name `ssh.executable`, or as environment variable with name `SSH_EXECUTABLE` in that order.
 The value should either be an executable name available on the path or an absolute path.
+Alternatively the value can be set to `auto`.
+In this case the whole filesystem is searched for an executable called `ssh` with an optional file extension, which is tested for being an `ssh` client executable.

+**Warnings for usage of `auto`**

+- _**Security:**_ If `auto` is used, the whole file tree is scanned for a file which then is executed.
+If the build agent system is not trustworthy, or you are running untrusted builds that could leave a file called accordingly, this could maliciously steal your SSH key.
+Do **not** use this functionality if your build agent system is not trustworthy or you are running untrusted builds like pull requests from arbitrary people, but configure the SSH executable directly.

+- _**Performance:**_ If `auto` is used, the whole file tree is scanned for a file, which is a very expensive operation in terms of performance.
+If you use this functionality, the startup of your build agents will be significantly delayed due to this file tree search.
+Do **not** use this functionality if this is an issue for you, but configure the SSH executable directly.